abinit/abinit/doc/tutorial/tddft.md

 there is no real theoretical justification for this similarity.

-These differences between Kohn-Sham electronic energies are the starting point of Casida's approach : in the framework of TDDFT, their square give the main contribution to the diagonal part of a matrix, whose eigenvalues will be the square of the excitation energies.
+These differences between Kohn-Sham electronic energies are the starting point of Casida's approach: in the framework of TDDFT, their square give the main contribution to the diagonal part of a matrix, whose eigenvalues will be the square of the excitation energies.
 One has to add to the diagonal matrix made from the squares of Kohn-Sham energy differences, a coupling matrix, whose